 In 2012, API established a precedent-setting agreement with Genentech and its parent organization Roche to share data and biological samples from the API ADAD Colombia Trial after the prevention trial is over.
 API subsequently established similar data and biological sample sharing agreements with Novartis and Amgen to share data and biological samples from the Generation Program.

 In 2016, API researchers, along with their colleagues from the Collaboration for Alzheimer’s Prevention (CAP), developed data and sample sharing principles for baseline and post-randomization data, such that trials can be performed in ways that will have the greatest public benefit (Weninger et al, 2016).
 API intends to embrace these principles in all of its trials.

 Baseline Data Requests

-Investigators can apply for use of baseline demographic, clinical, and imaging data from the API ADAD Colombia Trial as soon as these data are uploaded to API’s data-sharing portal.
-Until then, investigators may send data queries to APIdata@bannerhealth.com.
+Investigators can apply for use of baseline demographic, clinical, and imaging data from the API ADAD Colombia Trial by contacting APIdata@bannerhealth.com.

 API is led by Eric M. Reiman, MD, Pierre N Tariot, MD, and Jessica Langbaum, PhD, at BAI.
 The API ADAD Colombia Trial is also led by Dr. Francisco Lopera from the Neurosciences Group at the University of Antioquia.
 API’s prevention trials have benefitted from partnerships with its industry partners and the NIA.
 Its progress and productivity would not be possible without the critical contributions and leadership efforts of numerous colleagues and collaborators, and without the commitment and generosity of our valued research participants.